 The Seattle\Tacoma companies and their crews have no vested interest in Vashon Island customers, in my opinion.
 Once they get your money you will probably never see them.

-Please click on the "APPLY NOW" button below to get help with financing.
+Please click on the "APPLY NOW" button below to apply for financing.

-We are happy to work with with Wells Fargo Bank to provide our customers with needed assistance.
+We are happy to work with with Wells Fargo to provide our customers with this service.